 Arm Pain From The Shoulder

-Shoulder pain is also a commonly felt in the arm as it can refer pain downwards into the arm.
+Shoulder pain is also commonly felt in the arm as the tissues of the joint can refer pain downwards into the arm.
 This pain is similar to the type of referred pain from the neck in being hard to define, achy and above the elbow.

 - Bicipital tendonitis.
-Inflammation of the biceps tendon in a groove at the shoulder.
+Inflammation of the biceps tendon in a groove at the front of the shoulder.

 - Ruptured biceps tendon.
 More common in older people, this does not usually cause any functional problems.
 The biceps balls up in the lower part of the upper arm.

 - Tennis Elbow.
-An overuse injury of the extensor muscles of the forearm.
+An overuse injury of the extensor (outer) muscles of the forearm.

-- Golfer’s elbow.
-An overuse injury of the flexor muscles of the forearm.
+- Golfer’s Elbow.
+An overuse injury of the flexor (inner) muscles of the forearm.